Antichiral surface states and Su-Schrieffer-Heeger physics in rutile altermagnets

 \textit{Anti-chiral surface states---} We consider a slab geometry with open boundaries along the x-direction as in Fig.\ref{fig:surface_state}(a).
 The crystal is terminated at A(B) sites for the bottom(top) surface, which is referred to as AB termination.
 Results for other types and other orientations of the surface termination can be generalized from this.
 With the remaining two directions of translation invariance, the problem is mapped to one-dimensional(1D) chains parameterized by the crystal momenta $k_y$ and $k_z$ belonging to the surface Brillouin zone, $\,[-\pi, \pi) \times \,[-\pi, \pi)$.

 Figure \ref{fig:surface_state}(b) shows the band structure for a few values of $k_z$ for $\vec{N} = \hat{z}$.
 The blue continua correspond to the projection of the bulk bands onto the surface Brillouin zone.
 We observe energy gaps hosting in-gap SS which are exponentially localized to \emph{both} surfaces and represented by the doubly degenerate red curves.
 In particular, the curve connecting the star and the square in Fig.\ref{fig:surface_state}(b) consists of two SS---one for each surface.
 These SS propagate predominantly in the same negative y-direction, which can be seen from their slope.
 These are the anti-chiral SS, as introduced at the beginning.
 Their unidirectional feature prevails for the whole portion of the parameter space $(k_y, k_z)$ where the SS are observed, as depicted in Fig.\ref{fig:surface_state}(c).
 There, the SS correspond to the bright doubly degenerate open arcs extending from $k_z < \pi$ to $k_z > \pi$.
 Indeed, they feature the same, predominantly negative group velocity $v_y$.
 The red arrows in Fig.\ref{fig:surface_state}(a) schematically illustrates the unidirectional behavior.
 Notably, the anti-chiral SS propagating in the positive y-direction also exist, but they reside at a higher energy, as seen in Fig.\ref{fig:surface_state}(b) for $0 < k_y < \pi$.
+The dependence of the anti-chiral SS on a few relevant model parameters can be found in the Appendix \ref{sec:appA}.

 The anti-chiral SS create a nonzero contribution to the equilibrium charge current, which is necessarily canceled by another contribution from the bulk.
 As mentioned before, such anti-chiral SS have been proposed in only a few solid-state systems \cite{Zilberberg2020, Foa2022, Li2024}.
 Here, we have clearly demonstrated rutile altermagnets as another natural host.
 Their physical origin turns out to arise from SSH physics and the associated bulk-boundary correspondence, which is discussed next.